How to Automatically Create Real Estate Listing Videos

 Make is another no-code automation tool we can use to post videos to social media.
 Unlike Zapier, Make lets us post videos to Instagram and LinkedIn.
 Let's set up this scenario:

 Log in to your Make account or sign up for a free account first.
 From your dashboard, click + Create a new scenario.
-Click the big + button, search for the Webhooks app and select Custom webhook.
-We’ll create a new webhook by clicking Add and name it Real Estate Videos, for example.
-Then click Save:
+Click the big + button, search for the Creatomate app and select Watch Render.

 A new webhook is created.
 Copy it's URL and click OK:

-To process videos we create with our feed, we have to connect the webhook to our Creatomate project settings.
-Click , select Project Settings and paste the webhook URL in the corresponding field.
-When done, click Save:
+Now, we have to connect the webhook URL to our Creatomate project .
+In your Creatomate dashboard, click , and select Project Settings.
+Then, paste the webhook URL in the corresponding field:

-Back in Make, right-click the webhook module and select Run this module only to test it:
+Back in Make, right-click the Creatomate trigger and select Run this module only to test it:

 It'll wait for data, so create a render with a test title and a test description using the feed.
-Once the video is complete, the Webhook module should now report that it has received data:
+Once the video is complete, the trigger should now report that it has received data:

 The webhook trigger is set up correctly.
 Next, we're going to post the video to Instagram and LinkedIn.